OmkarJ13/fyle-github-finder/README.md

-# To run the app locally, create a constants.ts file in the root directory and set your personal access token inside of it
+# To run the app locally, create a constants.ts file in the src directory and set your personal access token inside of it

 # FyleGithubFinder